eSports and daily fantasy sports apps are some of the important games shaping the gaming industry for the last decade.

 A sport becomes a fantasy sport when players take the form of characters and adventurously display fantastically.
 The outcomes are usually determined by chance or luck.

 Electronic sports in full is a term used to describe rivalrous video gaming.
-Simply put, eSports is a well-organized video game competition for professional players who can team up or play individually against other professional player
+Simply put, eSports is a well-organized video game competition for professional players who can team up or play individually against other professional players.

 Differences between daily fantasy sports and eSports?